KapilDevPal/WhoIsOnline/README.md

 # WhoIsOnline

-Track “who is online right now?” in Rails 7/8 using Redis TTL.
+Track "who is online right now?" in Rails 7+ using Redis TTL.
 No database writes, production-safe, and auto-hooks into controllers via a Rails Engine.

 ## Features
 - Rails Engine auto-includes a controller concern to mark users online.